Lepa Radic died at just 17 in her fight against the Nazis, but they were never able to break her heroic spirit.

 The Conflict That Killed Lepa Radić

 The Chetniks were led by former Yugoslav Army Colonel Dragoljub Mihailovic, who served under the Yugoslav royalist government in exile.
-The Chetniks were a united in name only, made up of various sub-groups whose interests didn’t always align.
+The Chetniks were united in name only and were comprised of various sub-groups whose interests didn’t always align.
 Some were fervently anti-German while others cooperated with the invaders at times.
 But what virtually all Chetniks did manage to agree on was their nationalist desire to ensure the survival of the Serbian population and their loyalty to the old Yugoslav monarchy.

 The Partisans were diametrically opposed to the Chetniks, as their group was fiercely communist.
 Their leader was Josip Broz “Tito,” the head of the underground Communist Party of Yugoslavia (KPJ).
 Under Tito, the Partisans’ overarching goal was to establish an independent socialist Yugoslav state by overthrowing the Axis powers.